"You don't have to give up the foods you love"

 For anyone trying to lose weight, muffins are usually out of bounds, but Sarah, a former home economics teacher, couldn’t face a future without her favourite treat, so she set to work and devised a delicious muffin recipe for just 2 SmartPoints per serve.

-She’s also put a Weight Watchers twist on other delicious treats such as sticky date pudding, cream horns, apple pies, Eton mess, trifles, Easy pasta bake and Tuscan chicken (just to name a few!).
+She’s also put a WW twist on other delicious treats such as sticky date pudding, cream horns, apple pies, Eton mess, trifles, easy pasta bake and Tuscan chicken (just to name a few!).
 The recipe getting all the accolades is her famous Nutella muffins.
-Each one has a spoonful of the chocolate hazelnut spread in the centre and has only 3 SmartPoints .
+Each one has a spoonful of the chocolate hazelnut spread in the centre and has only 2 SmartPoints.

 “People want to eat normally.
 They want to be able to reach for a healthy treat and they want recipes that are simple and use everyday ingredients.”